-These duties are further reinforced within Keeping Children Safe in Education - Statutory Guidance for schools and colleges: Revised guidance September 2020.
+These duties are further reinforced within Keeping Children Safe in Education - Statutory Guidance for schools and colleges: Revised guidance September 2021.
 This guidance must be adhered to in full by all schools and colleges.
+KCSIE now also applies to providers of post 16 education as set out in the Education and Training [Welfare of Children] Act 2021.